GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

-% Template: DailyValidationSummary 0.0.1

 # 2023-09-22: Mullion, Landsat 8 overpass

-This daily validation summary reports the surface reflectance data collected on the date of 22 September 2023 by the Cal/Val team of Geoscience Australia.
+A Daily Validation Summary Report of the surface reflectance data collected on the date of 22 September 2023 by Geoscience Australia.

 ## Measurement variables

-These are measurements of the environmental conditions that were encountered on the day the data was collected.
+Here are the variables that may affect the data that was collected.

-<a class="validation-report-download-link" href="./measurement-variables-2023-09-22.csv" download>Download as CSV</a> <a class="validation-report-download-link" href="#" download>Access the full NSD database</a>

 :::{csv-table}
 :class: validation-report-summary-table